Politicking with Larry King

-Politicking with Larry King is an American weekly political talk show hosted by Larry King which premiered on June 13, 2013.
+Politicking with Larry King is an American political talk show hosted by Larry King that aired from June 13, 2013, to October 29, 2020.
 The guests of the show included various political figures and world leaders.
-The series is available on Ora TV, Hulu and RT America.
-The show is distributed worldwide by RT America and Ora TV; the latter also produced another show hosted by King from 2013 to 2020, Larry King Now, which focused on interviews with celebrity guests.
-The show ran from 2013 to 2020.
+The series was available on Ora TV, Hulu, and RT America.
+The show was distributed worldwide by RT America and Ora TV; the latter also produced another show hosted by King from 2012 to 2020, Larry King Now, which focused on interviews with celebrity guests.

-The show received criticism due to the fact that it airs on the RT America network, which has frequently been described as "pro-Russian", with allegations that it has been used as a "Kremlin's propaganda tool".
+The show received criticism because it airs on the RT America network, which has frequently been described as "pro-Russian"; it has also been alleged that it has been used as a "Kremlin's propaganda tool".
 King addressed such claims by saying: "I don't work for RT.
 It's a deal made between the companies.
 They just license our shows," and also adding that "to [his] knowledge" the network has never altered any interviews that he has done, "If they took something out, I would never do it.
 It would be bad if they tried to edit out things.
 I wouldn’t put up with it."

-A number of guest hosts stood in for Larry King such as Matthew Cooke.
+A number of guest hosts stood in for Larry King, including Matthew Cooke.